 - If you prefer a taller cake, you can increase the amount of ingredients (baking time will be longer).

 - Add 1 tablespoon of Amaretto liqueur to the filling.

-- Separate the eggs to get an airy and even lighter texture (I like doing it but it’s a matter of personal taste).
-Add the egg yolks when the recipe calls for whole eggs, then after all the ingredients are combined, whip up the egg whites to soft peaks and fold it into the batter.
-Note that for the cake you see in the photos, I did whip the egg whites and that’s why it looks airy on the outside with that rustic look of an Italian torte.
+- Separate the eggs to get an airy and even lighter texture.
+To do so, add the egg yolks when the recipe calls for whole eggs.
+When all the ingredients are combined, whip up the egg whites to soft peaks and fold into the batter.
+The cake will look airy on the outside with that rustic look of an Italian torte.

-- 540 g/19 oz whole-milk ricotta cheese, drained*, at room temperature
+- 2 cups + 1 tablespoon (540g) whole-milk ricotta cheese, drained**, at room temperature

 - 2 teaspoons pure vanilla extract

 - Grated zest of 1 lemon or orange

 Preheat oven to 350°F/180°C. Wrap the bottom and sides of a 9-inch springform pan with one large piece of foil, then repeat with another piece.
 This will ensure that water from the water bath doesn’t seep into the cake.

 In a medium bowl mix crumbs and melted butter until evenly combined and moistened.
 Press mixture into pan.
 You can use the bottom of a glass to press it into an even layer.
 Bake for 8-10 minutes, until golden brown.
 Allow to cool completely on a wire rack before adding the filling.
 Meanwhile, prepare the filling.